TrainWeb.org Facebook Page

 Map: Ba 44 A 4 Topographic Maps

-As seen from I-895, on the left CSX and the Canton Railroad share Penn Mary Yard, while on the right NS's coal hoppers await unloading at Consol Energy.
+Looking from I-895 in the direction of this tour, on the left CSX and Canton Railroad share Penn Mary Yard, while on the right NS's coal hoppers await unloading at CONSOL Energy.
 In the middle, previously the site of Gorsuch Creek and pond, the ex-NC yard contains nothing much on this day.

 Huge cranes in the distance unload and load huge ships at the Seagirt Marine Terminal.
 The ex-NC route we're following bypasses Seagirt in favor of the Dundalk Marine Terminal, adjacent but off photo left.